wingedrhino/DistroSetup/setup-helpers/Fedora/README.md

   [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) instructions)
 * [EXT4](https://en.wikipedia.org/wiki/Ext4) everywhere (TODO: Evaluate
   [Btrfs](https://en.wikipedia.org/wiki/Btrfs) sometime)
-* 1.5GB /boot would be sda1 (enough room for all the messing around with experimental kernels you'll ever need - I managed just fine with a 0.5GB /boot in my earlier setup so this is plenty!)
+* `1.5GB` for `/boot` would be sda1 (enough room for all the messing around with experimental kernels you'll ever need - I managed just fine with a 0.5GB in an earlier setup so this is plenty!)
 * Rest is sda2 managed by
   [LVM](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux))
-* 50GB / to be sure that experimenting with apps wouldn't screw up badly
+* `50GB` for `/` to be sure that experimenting with apps wouldn't screw up badly
-* sizeof(RAM) + 1GB Swap (for hibernate + buffer when RAM is full)
+* `sizeof(RAM) + 1GB` for `swap` (for hibernate + buffer when RAM is full)
-* Remaining space as /home
+* Remaining space as `/home`

+## During Installation

+While you install Fedora 28 on your new machine, use your browser to copy these scripts into someplace you'll easily find, like /postinstall.
+That way you can escape from having to first install git to run these scripts.

+## Automated Setup Scripts

+Following is the order in which scripts here should be executed:

+1. Run `sudo ./dev-server-setup.sh` to automate setup of a headless development server
+2. Run `./as-user.sh` to run setup commands that need to be run as a regular user.
+3. Run `sudo ./workstation-setup.sh` to automate setup of a graphical desktop workstation.

+You may follow just steps 1 and 2 if this is a virtual machine running `Fedora 28 Server Edition`.
+Otherwise follow all steps.

+Please read all the scripts.
+I've made attempts to add enough `printf` statements explaining what's going on and all the commands are pretty easy to understand.

+### Scripted Actions

+#### dev-server-setup.sh

+* Add `fastestmirror=1` to `/etc/dnf/dnf.conf`
+* System Update
+* Enable RPM Fusion and install `ffmpeg` and `ImageMagick` from it
+* Enable Docker Repository w/ Edge Release and install `docker`
+* autostart docker service
+* Enable Kubernetes Repo and install `kubectl`
+* Install `docker-compose`
+* Install `minikube`
+* Enable Node.js Repo and install `nodejs`
+* Enable Yarn Repo and install `yarn`
+* Install Golang and add it to `$PATH` for all `zsh` users
+* Change root user and current user's default shell to `zsh`
+* Import my dotfiles (within this repo) for root user
+* Install `php` from Fedora's own repositories
+* Install commandline tools like `vim`, `parallel`, `ipref3`, `nmap`, `htop`, `iotop`, `atop`, `nethogs`, etc.
+* Install `git-all` package.
+* Install `Development Tools` and `C Development Tools and Libraries` software groups but remove gambas which is a part of Development Tools and unneeded.

+#### workstation-setup.sh

+* Enable VSCode Repository and Install `code`
+* Install Slack `rpm` after downloading it (this enables the slack repos too)
+* Remove pre-installed software I don't like and replace with stuff I like (just read the script to know what modifications I make).
+* Enable mounting a phone via `mtp` protocol.
+* Install `redshift-gtk` for personal health
+* Install the `Audio Production` software group
+* Install the roboto fonts because the human eye needs pampering.

+## as-user.sh

+* Add `$USER` to `docker`, `jackuser` and `audio` groups.
+* Create some essential directories for the current user
+* Change default shell to zsh
+* Import dotfiles (within this repo) for `$USER`
+* Download and install Anaconda for a Python 3.6 setup

 ## Xfce Setup